 Connecting the pump to the fuel lines was a conundrum.
 My parts came from a ’92.
 They used simple hose clamps and rubber hose.
 Probably just fine, especially for the return line.
 But I like the security of the nylon connectors.
 I didn’t have any way to make the proper flare in a steel line.
 Even if I did have the right tool, I didn’t think it would fit in there.

 Lots of people use connectors from Russel and Aeroquip.
 But, if you read the specs, they’re only rated for aluminum line and 50psi.
 Stock LS1 fuel pressure is 52psi.
 Apparently, people are not having any trouble, and I haven’t seen any reported failures.
 But I still didn’t like that.
 There’s that OCD thing again.

 After some research, I purchased these Yor-Lock connectors from McMaster-Carr.
 Stainless steel, straight and reducing, rated at 2,600 psi, but not exactly cheap.
 Shouldn’t be a problem.
 I connected with sections of tubing from Dorman’s with the proper flare for the nylon lines.

 The next big trick is the filler neck and vent.
 Not a whole lot of options here.
 There doesn’t seem to be any off the shelf options here.

 But, I already owned the stock Miata parts.
 So I spent a few hours making them work.
-I forgot to take pictures of that, though.
-But this is what the stock filler neck and hose look like.
+This is what the stock filler neck and hose look like.
 There’s a ball valve in there to prevent leakage in case of a roll over.
-If was to big/long for me to use.
-Maybe I’ll switch to a fuel cell some day.
+It was to big/long for me to use.
+Maybe I’ll switch to a fuel cell some day, but I doubt it.